dl-watson/reading-notes/class-01.md

 > JS Chapter 1: “The ABC of Programming” (pp.11-52)

 If you have any questions or comments from the readings, post them in the class Slack channel!

+---

+Chapter 1:

+> this chapter covered basic HTML structure and an introduction to HTML terms like attribute, element, etc.  HTML pages are text documents.

+Chapter 8:

+> this chapter covered how to add comments and general practices for when you should.
+It covered the distinction between block-level and inline elements, and a helpful description of when and why to use divs or spans.
+It described the use of meta tags, and their usefulness to search engines, etc, and a page of escape characters with how to reference them: &amp;, &gt;, &ldquo;, etc,.